jackericson98/vorpy/README.md

 - Windows: `vorpy-windows.bat`

 Each launcher uses the checkout's `.venv` when one exists.
+On Windows, the launcher creates `.venv` and installs the GUI dependencies automatically on its first run; it displays progress while this completes.

 On GNOME-based Linux desktops, a newly cloned `.desktop` file may need to be trusted once before it can be opened by double-clicking: